g4ry5haw/FE-barbershop-booking/README.md

 ## Description

 The app was built as a group project during the final phase of the Northcoders Software Development bootcamp which ran from October-22 to January-23.
-The goal was to built a fully-functioning software product using at least 2 new technologies that hadn’t been taught on the Bootcamp.
-These were chosen as MongoDB for the Back-end and React Native for the Front-end
+The goal was to build a fully-functioning software product using at least 2 new technologies that hadn’t been taught on the Bootcamp.
+These were chosen as MongoDB for the back-end and React Native for the front-end

-The project ran over 3 weeks for the following phases :
+The project was phased over 3 :

-- Week 1 - idea generation, spiking and RATs, task definition
+- Week 1 - idea generation, spiking and RATs, define tasks on kanban board using Trello
-- Week 2 - Back-end build using MongoDB.
-Start of Front-end design and build using React Native
+- Week 2 - build the back-end using MongoDB.
+Start of front-end build using React Native
-- Week 3 - Front-end finalisation
+- Week 3 - finalisation of the front-end

+The front-end and back-end are in 2 separate repositories.
+The back-end repo can be accesed [here](https://github.com/g4ry5haw/BE-barbershop-booking).

-The back-end is hosted
+The back-end incldues a hosted MongoDB Atlas database.

-API's are hosted on cyclic.
-Check the server is up and running with the url : https://rich-gold-basket-clam-cape.cyclic.app/api/health
+The API's are hosted on cyclic.
+You can check the server is up and running with the url :

+https://rich-gold-basket-clam-cape.cyclic.app/api/health

 ## Getting Started